Learnware-LAMDA/Learnware/docs/start/quick.rst

 Introduction
 ====================

-This ``Quick Start`` guide tries to demonstrate

-- It's very easy to build a complete Learnware Market workflow and use ``learnware`` to deal with users' tasks.
+This ``Quick Start`` guide tries to demonstrate that it's very easy to build a complete Learnware Market workflow and use ``Learnware Market`` to deal with users' tasks.

 Installation